 Q. Does my primary care doctor visit me in the hospital?

-Your provider does not round on her patients in the hospital.
-However, she is notified of your admission and kept informed of changes that will affect your outpatient care.
+Your physician does not round on patients in the hospital.
+However, he/she is notified of your admission and kept informed of changes that will affect your outpatient care.